Real-world ready

 In this course you will

-Become an expert in property economics and drive urban transformation, make well-informed investment decisions, and create a positive impact on communities.
+- Become an expert in property economics—drive urban transformation, make well-informed investment decisions, and create positive change in communities.

-Learn how to advise on property investment, valuation, management, and development effectively to optimise the benefits of property ownership or occupation.
+- Learn to advise on property investment, valuation, management, and development.

-Develop digital competencies and in-demand transferable skills in data analysis, effective communication, problem-solving, critical thinking, teamwork, project management and ethical decision making.
+- Develop in-demand transferable skills in data analysis, effective communication, problem-solving, critical thinking, teamwork, project management and ethical decision making.

-Meet the requirements for membership at the Australian Property Institute, the Valuers Registration Board of Queensland, the Royal Institution of Chartered Surveyors and the Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia.
+- Meet the requirements for membership of the Australian Property Institute, the Valuers Registration Board of Queensland, the Royal Institution of Chartered Surveyors and the Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia.

 In this course you will

-Discover how to navigate the complexities of property economics and transform cities for the better with QUT's Bachelor of Property Economics.
-As one of the few specialised property courses available in Australia, this course will provide you with the knowledge, job-ready skills, and practical work experience needed to excel in the property industry.
+Our Bachelor of Property Economics is one of the few specialised property courses in Australia.
+It gives you the knowledge, skills, and practical work experience needed to excel in the property industry.

 Careers and outcomes

-As a property economics graduate, you will have career opportunities in property valuation, property consultancy, strategic advice, real estate, banking and finance, property management, and funds management in both the public and private sectors.
+Unlock exciting career opportunities in property valuation, consultancy, real estate, banking, finance and management, across both public and private sectors.

 Professional recognition

-This degree meets the education requirements for professional accreditation and membership at the:
+This degree meets the educational requirements for professional accreditation and membership for the:

 Possible careers